russelltg/wl-screenrec/README.md

       --low-power <LOW_POWER>
           [default: auto] [possible values: auto, on, off] --codec <CODEC>
-          which codec to use.
-Used in conjunction with --no-hw to determine which encoder to use.
-Ignored if `encoder` is supplied [default: auto] [possible values: auto, avc, hevc, vp8, vp9, av1]
+          which video codec to use.
+Ignored if `--ffmpeg-encoder` is supplied [default: auto] [possible values: auto, avc, hevc, vp8, vp9, av1]
       --ffmpeg-muxer <FFMPEG_MUXER>
           Which ffmpeg muxer to use.
 Guessed from output filename by default --ffmpeg-encoder <FFMPEG_ENCODER>